 17. Inception, 2010

-Inception is a 2010 science fiction action film written and directed by Christopher Nolan, who also produced the film with Emma Thomas, his wife.
+Inception is a 2010 science fiction action film written and directed by Christopher Nolan, who also co-produced the film with his wife Emma Thomas.
 The film stars Leonardo DiCaprio as a professional thief who steals information by infiltrating the subconscious of his targets.
-He is offered a chance to have his criminal history erased as payment for the implantation of another person’s idea into a target’s subconscious.
-It is a complex movie that requires multiple watches to understand.

 18. The Fight Club, 1999